Controlled Drugs and Substances

 For those researchers who wish to use a common veterinary product for routine in vivo use only, please contact Marion Corrick, Technical Manager, CAF to arrange for application, inventorying and storage within the CAF.

-For help filling out the applications and document requirements, please contact Jennifer Robertson.
+For help filling out the applications and document requirements, please contact the Biosafety Office.

 Completed forms and supporting documentation should be sent to: